gbgplc/loqate-verify-helmcharts/README.md

 > Please note that for legal reasons, if you are located outside of the USA you will not be able to download the certified US (i.e. CASS) data.

-The command below uses the default data download and installation paths.
-(This will mainly apply to windows installations):

 ``` powershell
 helm install -n loqate sa-us loqate/spatial-api --set imageCredentials.username=<DOCKERHUB USERNAME> --set imageCredentials.password=<DOCKERHUB PASSWORD> --set app.memberlistService=memberlist.loqate.svc --set verify.dataset=us --set app.libraryPath="/lib64:/data/lib64"
 ```

+The example above uses the default data download and installation paths (this mainly applies to Windows installations).

-The following command uses the changed paths for data download and installation.
-Note the extra arguments in the commands below set multiple paths but you only need to add the ones you wish to overwrite.
-As per [Initial Setup](#initial-setup):
+Alternatively, here is an example using the changed paths for data download and installation (note the extra arguments in the commands below set multiple paths, but you only need to add the ones you wish to overwrite.
+As per [Initial Setup](#initial-setup)):

-For Unix the data will probably be at the enviroment variable LOQATE_DATA_FOLDER (`/opt/loqate/data/`) as per [Unix settings](#unix-settings).
-Hence the setting of `/lib64:/opt/loqate/data/lib64` below.

 ``` bash
 helm install -n loqate sa-us loqate/spatial-api --set imageCredentials.username=<DOCKERHUB USERNAME> --set imageCredentials.password=<DOCKERHUB PASSWORD> --set app.loqateDataPath=<LOQATE DATA FOLDER> --set storage.mountPath=<LOQATE MOUNT PATH> --set app.memberlistService=memberlist.loqate.svc --set verify.dataset=us --set app.libraryPath="/lib64:/opt/loqate/data/lib64"
 ```

+Note: for Unix the data will probably be at the enviroment variable LOQATE_DATA_FOLDER (`/opt/loqate/data/`) as per [Unix settings](#unix-settings), hence the setting of `/lib64:/opt/loqate/data/lib64` above.

 For examples of how to change config values using Helmfile, see [this section below](#config-values).